William Crossman – the first Labour Knight

 They didn’t have any children, but Charlotte Moore, a niece, and her two young daughters, Dora and Rita (Marguerite), lived in Cardiff with the Crossmans for a couple of years following the death of Charlotte’s young husband, Mr Bond.
 Lord Crossman was known to send a regular supply of good quality second hand clothing to his brother-in-law, William Preston Moore, for him to distribute to the needy and destitute in Liverpool.

 Mary Ann and her spinster sister Catherine Ellen were very close and they lived their final years together in Cardiff.
 Ellen had worked as a Ladies Companion to a member of the aristocracy.
 She was an expert in etiquette and mixed with high society.
-When her sister, Mary Ann was widowed, Ellen came to Cardiff to look after Mary Ann until she passed away.
+When her sister, Mary Ann was widowed, Ellen came to live in Cardiff .
 They are buried together along with William Crossman in the grave in Cathays Cemetery.

 Mary Ann came from a maritime family.
 Her father Peter Moore (1813-1880) was a sailmaker, is listed in Slater’s Directory in 1846 and 1852 as living at 5 James St., Douglas, Isle of Man.
 He is also listed as being a joint ship owner of the vessels “Dolphin” and “”Laburnum”.
 Peter is buried in the Old Kirk Braddan Cemetery in Douglas.
 Mary Ann’s mother was Anne Preston (1816-1857) also from Douglas, Isle of Man.
 She had eight children the last of which was born in 1856, just a year before she died.